Last updated January 2025

 Many handyman services charge for the time workers take to go out and shop for needed items.

 If you are willing to buy and pick up the materials yourself, you avoid paying for shopping and pickup time.
 But you may find it inconvenient, strenuous, and time-consuming to haul a load of bricks, a few large sheets of plywood, or similar items.
-If the company will be doing the shopping and buying, get the company to commit to the time and cost for that task; some will agree that there will be no extra charge.
+And if you buy the wrong stuff there will be a holdup—that you likely will pay for—once workers arrive.
+If the company will be doing the shopping and buying, get it to commit to the time and cost for that task; some will agree that there will be no extra charge.

 Agree who will be responsible for the cost of the materials.